Gagne's Nine Levels of Learning

 The ARCS model is also a good learning method to use with Gagne's model.
 ARCS focuses on motivation and making sure that learners understand the benefits of the new skill or information.
 Since this is step 2 in Gagne's model, the ARCS model can help you to understand better how to increase your team's motivation and engagement with the training.

-Gagne's Nine Levels of Learning provide a step-by-step checklist that helps you ensure that you present a comprehensive and successful learning experience.
+Gagne's Nine Levels of Learning provide a step-by-step checklist that you can use to design and present comprehensive and successful learning experiences.
 Each step is designed to help your trainees understand and retain information effectively.

 - Gaining Attention (Reception).

 - Informing Learners of the Objective (Expectancy).